quietlychris/orientation/README.md

 $ cross build --release --target aarch64-unknown-linux-gnu
 $ scp target/aarch64-unknown-linux-gnu/release/interface user@sbc-ip:~
 ```
 The `interface` executable should now present on the remote machine may need to be run as superuser at the start in order to access the IMU over I2C.
-In addition, the visualization app on the development computer should be running before starting the IMU interface code; the Bissel Node has a small grace period before the connection will time out, but will eventually error out if connection is not established relatively quickly.
+In addition, the visualization app on the development computer should be running before starting the IMU interface code; the meadow Node has a small grace period before the connection will time out, but will eventually error out if connection is not established relatively quickly.

 ## Resources

 Also, consider checking out the following:
-- [Bissel](https://github.com/quietlychris/bissel): The middleware being used to transmit state messages
+- [meadow](https://github.com/quietlychris/meadow): The middleware being used to transmit state messages
 - [Bevy](https://bevyengine.org): The ECS game engine used to create the orientation visualizer
-- [Turtlesim](https://github.com/quietlychris/turtlesim): A ROS2 turtlesim clone built using the Bissel middleware and Bevy
+- [Turtlesim](https://github.com/quietlychris/turtlesim): A ROS2 turtlesim clone built using the meadow middleware and Bevy

-or, [me](https://cmoran.xyz)!
-Is your team interested Bissel, adding some autonomy to your project, or maybe just having another robotics engineer that likes making highly-reliable systems or figuring out why your system suddenly isn't working?
-I'm currently available for hire in either remote or in-person positions; feel free to check out some of my [past work](https://cmoran.xyz/cmoran.pdf) and reach out!

 ## License

-This project is licensed under the Mozilla Public LIcense, version 2.0 (MPL-2.0)
+This project is licensed under the Mozilla Public License, version 2.0 (MPL-2.0)